Kuranko in Sierra Leone

 Ask the Lord of the harvest to send forth additional laborers to the Kuranko of Sierra Leone.

-Ask the Lord to bring forth strong local churches among the Kurankos.
+Ask the Lord to bring forth churches that will plant more churches among the Kurankos.